juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 a workaround is using Dolphin File Manager, </br>
 then return to Nautilus. </br>
 Dolphin detects all icons on the 1st folder, and 3 icons in sub-folders. </br>
-Nautilus detects icons detected by Dolphin. </br>
+Nautilus & Thunar detect icons detected by Dolphin. </br>

 -------------